Most frequent questions and answers

 Title insurance is a unique insurance policy that protects your ownership in real property — in most cases, your home.
 Unlike other policies, title insurance protects the owner from past errors related to ownership history rather than future risks such as fire, flood or other physical damages.
 Title coverage is based on the careful research of past ownership records and is designed to address any overlooked or outstanding issues prior to your taking possession of your property.

-The TDI website “How TDI Regulates and Oversees Texas Title Insurance Agents” outlines the strict regulations that title agents are subject to in Texas.
+The Texas Department of Insurance (TDI) website “How TDI Regulates and Oversees Texas Title Insurance Agents” outlines the strict regulations that title agents are subject to in Texas.
 This tool can assist title agents in explaining Texas’ high industry standards to lenders, consumers and other non-industry parties.

 The behind-the-scenes work of the title company promotes and ensures an efficient and secure transfer of real estate from the seller to the buyer.
 Title insurance doesn’t guarantee that you will never have a problem, but it does give you the assurance and peace of mind that the title company will be there to address a problem if there is one.
 Unlike other types of insurance, the premium for your title policy is paid only once, and your policy remains in effect as long as you own the property.
 A title policy is your guarantee that the home you are buying is protected from covered title problems.

 Like all lines of insurance, title is highly regulated by the government.
 In Texas, the Department of Insurance is the state agency charged with oversight of title insurance.
 In fact, Texas has the most tightly regulated title insurance industry in the United States.
 Both rates and forms are standardized, meaning the language of the policy is the same, regardless of the title company (also known as an underwriter) issuing the policy, and the premium amount charged for the policy is the same no matter which title insurance agent you choose.